HTW-Berlin-KI-Werkstatt/modules/toolsetml/toolsetml.md

 - **Extensive Libraries:** Libraries such as NumPy, Pandas, SciPy, scikit-learn, TensorFlow, and PyTorch provide powerful tools for all aspects of machine learning.
 - **Community and Support:** A large community means plenty of tutorials, guides, and forums for support.
 - **Integration:** Python integrates well with other languages and tools, making it versatile for various projects (compared to Julia or MATLAB for example).

+## Our tools

+1. A neat first introduction to python is provided here: [Python basics](/modules/howto-python/python.md)
+2. Never ever use python without a virtual environment, for example anaconda: [Anaconda howto](/modules/howto-anaconda/anaconda.md)
+3. We will use Jupyter notebooks, learn more about them here [Jupyter notebooks](/modules/howto-jupyter/jupyter.md)
+4. Git is essential, learn howto use it!